jeancmaia/mcglm/paper.md

 which builds matrices for mixed models, and mc_ma() that build matrices for moving average fitting, popular models in time series analysis.
 The package `mcglm` of R language implements similar methods to aid on the matrix linear predictor specification.
-For in-depth details about those matrices, see [@Bonat:2016].
+For in-depth details about those matrices, see @Bonat:2016.

-The library can be installed in any Python environment that fulfills the requirements listed on PyPI Webpage; with `pip` assistant is seamless to get the library.
+The library can be installed in any Python environment that fulfills the requirements listed on PyPI Webpage.

 # Discussion